-Sunbridge’s programs are low-residency, requiring infrequent, yet sustained on-campus study.
-This format accommodates working adults and allows for an important give-and-take between your time in a Sunbridge classroom and your time in a Waldorf teaching setting, each enhancing the other.
-It also makes it possible for students from all over the country and the world to enroll here, broadening and enlivening our student experience.
-Our Waldorf Early Childhood and Elementary programs entail a total of 13 and 15 weeks of on-campus study over the course of 25 and 33 months, respectively.
-Our specialized studies programs (World Language and Music Teaching) require one three-week-long, on-campus summer study and one week-long teacher observation in the following school year.
-Please see our individual program pages for specific program formats and schedules.
+Sunbridge’s teacher education offerings are low-residency, requiring infrequent, yet sustained on-campus study.
+This format accommodates working adults and allows for an important give-and-take between time in a Sunbridge classroom and time in a Waldorf teaching setting, each enhancing the other.
+This schedule also makes it possible for students from all over the country—and the world—to enroll here, broadening and enlivening our student experience.
+Our Early Childhood and Elementary programs entail a total of 13 and 15 weeks of on-campus study over the course of 25 and 33 months, respectively, while those programs’ Completion Tracks are designed to be completed in a shorter time frame; some online classes may be required, making these hybrid programs.
+Our High School Teacher Education program combines on-campus study with online sessions, all held over 25 months, while our specialized subject programs require one three-week-long, on-campus summer study and one week-long teacher observation in the following school year.
+Please see our individual program pages for specific formats and schedules.

-Our Elementary Teacher Education program enrolls every July.
-Early Childhood Teacher Education and its Completion Track alternate every-other-June enrollment.
-Our two specialized subject programs alternate every-other-July enrollment.
+Elementary Teacher Education (both full and completion tracks) and High School Teacher Education enroll every July.
+Early Childhood Teacher Education and its completion track alternate every-other-June enrollment.
+Our two specialized subject offerings alternate every-other-July enrollment.
 Applications are posted October 1 of the fall prior to enrollment.
 Please visit our separate program pages for specific enrollment dates as well as information on our admission requirements and application process, including special instructions for international students.

 Students coming to Sunbridge represent a wide range of ages, backgrounds, and interests.
-Many are already working in Waldorf classrooms (a requirement for our practioner-based Early Childhood program), while some are brand-new to teaching (or to Waldorf teaching).
+Many are already working in Waldorf classrooms, while some are brand-new to teaching (or to Waldorf teaching).
 Some are young people embarking on their first career; others are more seasoned adults, many looking to make a mid-career change.
 Some are Waldorf school graduates themselves and some are Waldorf parents inspired by their children’s experience.
 Many students come to us from a background in other educational philosophies.

 Former careers of recent Sunbridge students include: